 #6 Tiny Footprint Coffee Organic Cold Press Elixir.
 Best Environmental Option.

-This cold press elixir is roasted with a specific focus on them being used for cold-brewed coffee.
+This cold press elixir is roasted with a specific focus on being used for cold-brewed coffee.
 It is a blend of dark roast and light roasted beans with top quality Ethiopian coffee beans that produce a cocoa-like body and floral tones with bright fruity notes.

 #7 Lavazza Whole Bean Blend – The Best Decaffeinated Option.